AbhijitGokhale/Credit-Card-Fraud-Analysis/README.md

 # Credit-Card-Fraud-Detection
+Utilize existing credit card fraud data from January 2019 to December 2020 and develop a machine learning model in PySpark to perform Big Data Analysis which inturn leads to the best prediction results in revealing and preventing fraudulent transactions.

 ## INTRODUCTION
 In this modern era, there have always been people who will find new ways to access someone’s finances illegally.
 As all transactions can easily be completed online with a credit card, consumers, banks, and merchants are put at risk when